MahmoudIbrahim3/NYTimesApp/README.md

 1- `app` module: consists of two layers:-

-    * Presentation Layer: responsible for any thing related to the UI exists in this layer, which the MVVM pattern applied in this layer.
+    * Presentation Layer: any thing related to the UI exists in this layer, which the MVVM pattern applied in this layer.

     * Data Layer: provide the data either from the local database or from the network